 Myth #2 – My Patients Aren’t Online

 This just isn’t true.
 Even if your patient demographics skew older, the growth of the internet has impacted everyone.
-According to a study by the Pew Internet & American Life Project, 80% of Internet users have searched for health-related topics online.
+According to a Pew Internet & American Life Project study, 80% of Internet users have searched for health-related topics online.

 Furthermore, older adults are not the technophobes they are often portrayed to be.
 Internet adoption among seniors was just 14% in 2000.
 By 2017, this surged to 67%, according to Pew Research Center.
 Older adults are integrating social media into their daily lives, too.